 The Doctoral Program at the Crown Family School is a PhD program for people who want to have a career in research and teaching.
 We do not offer a DSW or provide specific clinical training for practitioners beyond the master's level.
 We also do not have a part-time doctoral program.

 Each year the Admissions Office receives about 100 applications.
 Of those 100, we expect to enroll approximately 8 students.

-SSA students have been very successful in obtaining competitive fellowships such as the Illinois Consortium for Educational Opportunity Program Fellowships, Fahs-Beck dissertation fellowships, and the Center for Gender Studies dissertation awards.
+Crown Family School students have been very successful in obtaining competitive fellowships such as the Illinois Consortium for Educational Opportunity Program Fellowships, Fahs-Beck dissertation fellowships, and the Center for Gender Studies dissertation awards.

 IES Pre-Doctoral Training Program in Education Sciences